-A. Yes, all undergraduate and graduate (including PhD, Master’s, Law, Medicine, Business, and Social Work) alumni who graduate during the 2015-16 school year are still eligible to participate.
+A. Yes, all undergraduate and graduate (including PhD, Master’s, Law, Medicine, Business, and Social Work) alumni who graduated during the 2016-17 school year are still eligible to participate.

 Q. Where is the MakerSpace?

-A. Currently, space in the back of the Mechanical Engineering Complex is being renovated that will include 3D Printers, Laser cutters, work benches, laptop hook-ups, white boards, and other equipment.
-This will be a shared space accessible to all Tulane students and should be open by late September.
-Please contact Cedric Walker or Tim Schuler for more information about the MakerSpace.
+A. The MakerSpace is on Engineering Road (uptown campus) and includes 3D Printers, Laser cutters, work benches, laptop hook-ups, white boards, and other equipment.
+This is a shared space accessible to all Tulane students.
+Please go here for more information about the MakerSpace.

 Q. What are the criteria for judging the competition?